 Excise taxes (aktsiisimaksud): excise duties are set for alcohol, tobacco, electricity, fuel and non-alcoholic beverage packages.
-In recent years, several excise tax rates have been raised, both to raise tax revenues and to influence consumers' behaviour.
+In recent years, several excise tax rates have been changed.
+For instance, in 2018 the excise rate for alcohol was raised, but in July 2019 it was reduced again.
+In May 2020, the excise rate for fuel was reduced.